plasma4/magix-fix/DOCS.md

 ## Additional info
 1. Did you know Orteil likes arrays?
 Even though he should be using objects instead of sparse arrays?
 This is actually a problem, because Orteil uses `G.techByTier = []; ...
 G.traitByTier = [];` Seems innocent enough, right???
 Well, the problem is that the tier is based on the sum of the previous ancestor's tiers (ancestors are basically a requirement to unlock a trait or tech in this case).
 Except when [I found this problem in September 2024](https://discord.com/channels/412363381891137536/412372186955907102/1279856888414076959) it turns out that `traitByTier` was Array(2102051) and `techByTier` was Array(297288).
 The fix is simple enough; find all locations of these two variables and change [] to {}.
 Also, override `G.CreateData()` like Magix does.
-2. The game will execute your mod file twice after initially creating a "New game" through the settings (or ascending), even if that code is outside of the `func` function.
+2. The game will execute your mod file more than once after initially creating a "New game" through the settings (or ascending) or reloading the page, even if that code is outside of the `func` function.
 If this is a problem you may want to do something like this in your mod file:
     ```js
     if (!window.johnsModLoaded) {
     // Replace this comment with code.
 Code in here will only be executed once!